balena-io/balena-cli/doc/cli.markdown

 #### APPLICATIONORDEVICE

-application name, or device address (for local pushes)
+application name or slug, or local device IP address or hostname

 ### Options